bonsol-collective/bonsol/gitbook/developers/tutorials/simple-program.md

    - A cryptographic digest of both inputs
    - A result (1 for match, 0 for no match)

+> :bulb: Note: Calls to `println!` inside the ZK program can be seen in the prover logs, which can be useful for debugging.

 ## Building the ZK program

 Now that we understand the program, let's build it: